-Course Outcome: Risk assessment is an area of direct importance for disaster risk reduction.
+Course Outcome: Risk assessment being an area of immediate importance for disaster risk reduction.
 During this course students will get awareness about the important components (hazard, vulnerability, and exposure) of disaster risk assessment.
-Moreover, the important concepts and approaches in disaster risk assessment process will also be included.
-This course will help the students in knowing about the current status, gaps and challenges in disaster risk assessment.
+Moreover, the important concepts and approaches in disaster risk assessment and other process involved in risk assessment will also be included.
+This course will help the students in knowing about the current status and the gaps in disaster risk assessment.